williamtran29/styleguides/ux-dev/accessibility-a11y.md

 ## ARIA

 - Most ARIA roles are implicit in semantic HTML5 elements.
-Reference this table from the W3C to see if an element needs an explicit ARIA role.
+Reference [the document conformance table from the W3C](https://www.w3.org/TR/html-aria/#docconformance) to see if an element needs an explicit ARIA role.
 If you set an explicit ARIA role, note that each element should only have one role and that you should not set a role that overrides the semantics of an element.
 - `aria-hidden` is an attribute that accepts a boolean that tells screenreaders if they should ignore or show content.
 If you’re toggling visibility of content, don’t forget to also toggle `aria-hidden`’s boolean.
+For more information, [view the W3C’s documentation of aria-hidden](https://www.w3.org/TR/wai-aria-1.1/#aria-hidden).
-- Similar to `aria-hidden`, `aria-disabled` is an attribute that accepts a boolean that tells screenreaders that the element it’s applied to (and its children) are visible but inoperable.
+- Similar to `aria-hidden`, `aria-disabled` is an attribute that accepts a boolean that tells screenreaders that the element it’s applied to (and its children) are visible but inoperable. [view the W3C’s documentation of aria-disabled](https://www.w3.org/TR/wai-aria-1.1/#aria-disabled).
-- `aria-label` and `aria-labeledby` are similar attributes in that they both associate a label to another element.
-If the label text is visible, use `aria-labeledby`.
-Otherwise, use `aria-label`.
+- `aria-label` and `aria-labelledby` are similar attributes in that they both associate a label to another element.
+If the label text is visible, use `aria-labelledby`.
+Otherwise, use `aria-label`. view the W3C’s documentation of [aria-label](https://www.w3.org/TR/wai-aria-1.1/#aria-label) and [aria-labelledby](https://www.w3.org/TR/wai-aria-1.1/#aria-labelledby).
 - For more information, reference Google's Intro to ARIA or MDN’s AIRA basics.